Medicines list

 • A medicines list can be a useful way to keep all the information about your current medicines together.

-• In New Zealand a medicines list is also called a yellow card.
+• In Aotearoa New Zealand, a medicines list that the patient keeps is also called a 'yellow card'.

-• Find out how to start making one and keep it updated.
+• Find out how to start making a medicines list.

 A medicines list is used to record all the medicines you use.
 This list includes:

-• all medicines that your doctor has prescribed including creams, ointments, eye medication, inhalers or puffers, sprays and patches.
+• all medicines that your healthcare provider has prescribed, including creams, ointments, eye medication, inhalers or puffers, sprays and patches

-• medicines you bought at a supermarket, pharmacy, health shop, gym or over the internet
+• medicines you bought at a supermarket, pharmacy, health shop, gym or online over the internet

 • vitamins and mineral supplements, herbal and natural remedies, alternative, complementary and rongoā therapies

-• medicines you take only when needed such as pain relief, some asthma inhalers or angina medicines.
+• medicines you take only when you need them, such as pain relief, indigestion remedies, or angina medicines.

-Your medicine list will have also have other details such as:
+Your medicines list will also have other details such as:

 • what each medicine is for